snowdriftcoop/snowdrift/CONTRIBUTING.md

 ##### Forking at the host platform

-We collaborate on the code via the FLO (Free/Libre/Open) site [git.snowdrift.coop].
+We collaborate on the code via the FLO (Free/Libre/Open) site [git.snowdrift.coop] using GitLab CE.
 We also mirror on the popular but proprietary site [GitHub], which you may use if you already have an account there.
 As we encourage everyone to use FLO tools, the instructions below assume git.snowdrift.coop.

 To contribute changes to the project, first [create an account on git.snowdrift.coop] (or sign in if you already have an account).